aitorfernandez/saa-c02/vpc-4-acl.md

 - Network ACLs always act first before security groups.

-- You can create custom network ACLs.
-By default, each custom network ACL denies all inbound and outbound traffic until create the rules.

 - Each network in the VPC must be associated with a network ACL.
 If don't explicitly associate with a network ACL the subnet is automatically associated with the default network ACL.

 - You can block IP addresses using network ACLs, you can't with security groups.